Give Thanks to Yhwh . . .

 O Lord God, You have begun to show Your servant Your greatness and Your mighty hand, for what god is there in heaven or on earth who can do anything like Your works and Your mighty deeds?

 When we tie these concepts together we can see that to "yada" is much more than being grateful.
 It means to confess Him, profess Him, and what He has done out to all, to throw it out there, and cast out there what has been revealed to us, that He is good!! and His covenant love is forever!

 Let His covenant deeds of love and goodness be revealed in our giving of thanks.
 May our extended hands symbolize our confessions and professions that He is good, and His mercy (Chesed-loyal covenant love) will never end.
 He is faithful in all He does.

 It is in this activity that we give birth to the knowledge and revelation of His goodness to all.
 It is in thankfulness and praise of all that He is and all that He has done that we bear fruit for Him.

 wrapping this up once again with the idea of "yada".
 We see that what comes out of our mouth is very similar to the action of throwing something from our hand.
 The things we throw from our hands are very real just as are the words that come forth from our mouth have substance and accomplish things for good or for bad.

-May we be so aware and full with the knowledge and revelation of His goodness and covenant love that we cannot help but speak of the things which we see and hear from Him. (acts 4:20) and may we also be deliberate about what we say and do, proclaiming His goodness and giving birth to the knowledge of His greatness in all we say and do.
+May we be so aware and full of the knowledge and revelation of His goodness and covenant love that we cannot help but speak of the things which we see and hear from Him.
+(Acts 4:20) and may we also be deliberate about what we say and do, proclaiming His goodness and giving birth to the knowledge of His greatness in all we say and d?.

 © 2010 Tamarajo